jakop345/gitlab-ee/doc/administration/high_availability/redis.md

 ## Experimental Redis Sentinel support

-> [Introduced][ce-1877] in GitLab 8.11.
+> [Introduced][ce-1877] in GitLab 8.11, improved in 8.13.

 Since GitLab 8.11, you can configure a list of Redis Sentinel servers that will monitor a group of Redis servers to provide you with a standard failover support.

+Redis Sentinel can handle the most important tasks in a HA environment to help keep servers online with minimal to no downtime:

+- Monitors master and slave instances to see if they are available
+- Promote a slave to master when the master fails.
+- Demote a master to slave when failed master comes back online (to prevent data-partitioning).
+- Can be queried by clients to always connect to the correct master server.

 There is currently one exception to the Sentinel support: `mail_room`, the component that processes incoming emails.
-It doesn't support Sentinel yet, but we hope to integrate a future release that does support it.
+It doesn't support Sentinel yet, but we hope to integrate a future release that does support it soon.

 To get a better understanding on how to correctly setup Sentinel, please read the [Redis Sentinel documentation](http://redis.io/topics/sentinel) first, as